fatcatdog/website_guts/src/pages/articles/2017-11-17-project-in-production/index.md

 <strong>Step 2 - Ruby: Reading through, manipulating, and extracting notable information from your .csv file in Ruby</strong>

-I guess you can totally step around this section if you comfortable editing your .csv file in Excel, Google Sheets, or whatever other .csv programs there are.
+I guess you can totally step around this section if you're comfortable editing your .csv file in Excel, Google Sheets, or whatever other .csv programs there are.
 I originally learned to program in Ruby and I find manipulating data in Ruby very easy (Yes I am aware I probably use Ruby as a crutch rather than learning more appropriate tools/languages to do this kind of work).

 I wanted to convert my .csv data into some kind of Ruby array or Ruby Hash to more easily play with it.
 I only had about 4000 emails from the last year of my emails so my inefficient Ruby script can easily do the job.